reserve-protocol/protocol/docs/system-design.md

 Setting this too low may allow griefers to delay important auctions.
 The variable should be set such that donations of size `minTradeVolume` would be worth delaying trading `auctionLength` seconds.

+This variable should NOT be interpreted to mean that auction sizes above this value will necessarily clear.
+It could be the case that gas frictions are so high that auctions launched at this size are not worthy of bids.

 This parameter can be set to zero.

-Anticipated value: `1e21` = $1k
+Default value: `1e21` = $1k
 Mainnet reasonable range: 1e19 to 1e23

 #### `rTokenMaxTradeVolume`

 Dimension: `{UoA}`

 The maximum sized trade for any trade involving RToken, in terms of the unit of account.
+The high end of the price is applied to this variable to convert it to a token quantity.

 This parameter can be set to zero.

-Anticipated value: `1e24` = $1M
+Default value: `1e24` = $1M
 Mainnet reasonable range: 1e22 to 1e27.

 ### `rewardPeriod`